pypr/pysph/docs/source/using_pysph.rst

 C-arrays
 ^^^^^^^^^^

-The :py:class:`BaseArray` class provides a typed array data structure called **BaseArray**.
+The :py:class:`BaseArray` class provides a typed array data structure called **CArray**.
 These are used throughout PySPH and are fundamentally very similar to NumPy arrays.
 The following named types are supported:

     - :py:class:`UIntArray`    (32 bit unsigned integers)
     - :py:class:`IntArray`     (32 bit signed integers)